makomweb/php-workbench/README.md

 # boot the stack
 make up

-# open a shell on the workbench container in order to work on the Symfony codebase
+# open a shell on the workbench container in order to work on the project code base
 make shell
 ~~~